conda/conda/docs/source/install/central.rst

   allow_other_channels: False

-When set to true or not specified, then each user will have access to the default channels and to any channels that the user specifies in their local .condarc file.
-If the user specifies other channels, the other channels will be blocked and the user will receive a message explaining this.
+When ``allow_other_channels`` is set to true or not specified, then each user will have access to the default channels and to any channels that the user specifies in their local .condarc file.
+When ``allow_other_channels`` is set to false, if the user specifies other channels, the other channels will be blocked and the user will receive a message explaining this.
 See example below.

 If the system .condarc  file specifies a channel_alias, it will override any channel aliases set in users' .condarc  files.
 See channel alias below.